textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 ### Typos and grammar gotchas

-As per the [Textpattern editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-style-guide) user documentation is written using British-English spelling and punctuation conventions, notably those adopted by the *Oxford English Dictionary* and the *Oxford Style Manual*.
+As per the [editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-style-guide) user documentation is written using British-English spelling and punctuation conventions, notably those adopted by the *Oxford English Dictionary* and the *Oxford Style Manual*.

 A few examples, as it may help with documentation are mentioned here:

-**Login vs. log in**.
+#### Login vs. log in

 Use 'login' when it's a noun (e.g. ‘the login location’), but use 'log in' when it's a verb (e.g. ‘after you log in’ or ‘after logging in’).
 Likewise handling of ‘logout’ (noun) and ‘log out’ (verb).

+#### Panel vs. tab

-**Panel vs. tab**.
-Do not use 'tab' (a depracated term) to refer to an administration-side panel, use 'panel’.[^’Tabs’ was the common reference used years ago when the administration side’s visual design looked like manilla file folders with tabs.
-The refence was obsolete and confusing when the new Hive design was adopted.]
+Do not use 'tab' (a depracated term) to refer to an administration-side panel, use 'panel’.[^tabs]

 The sole exception, of course, is in the case of [developer documentation](https://docs.textpattern.com/development/), where one might need to document, for plugin development reasons, the underlying code of the administration-pages.
 For example, this snippet from the Preferences panel involves a lot of use of `tab`, `tabs`, `tablist`, and `tabindex`: